Trip Overview

 Climbing Route

 South-east Face: From Annapurna Base Camp cross two glaciers insight of east face.
 There is potential icefall danger from these glaciers.
-Climb a rock wall and sight camp one place on the glacier at 4700m.
+Climb a rock wall and sight camp one place on the glacier at 4,700 metres.

 Camp 02: Cross the large snow basin that leads to the foot of a hanging glacier and camp 3.